ToamAppleSeeds/appleSeedsHTML/README.md

 ### Hi there, I'm Toam

-## I'm a Developer and a Teacher in AppleSeeds Academy
+## I'm a Developer and a Teacher at AppleSeeds Academy

 ### For cloning this project please follow the instructions: